GitJit-max/learning-linux/chapter/09-multi-user.md

    (or any combination of these such as ugo)
 ```

-### Special permission attributes (setuid, setgid, sticky) [^shotts]
+### Special permission attributes (setuid, setgid, sticky)

-Though we usually see an octal permission mask expressed as a three digit number, it would be technically more correct to express it in four digits, because (in addition to read, write, and execute permission) there are three other (less used) permission settings.
+Though we usually see an octal permission mask expressed as a three digit number, it would be technically more correct to express it in four digits, because (in addition to read, write, and execute permission) there are three other (less used) permission settings. [^shotts-sperm]

 #### Special flag: Sticky

 The **sticky bit** (octal 1000) is a holdover from ancient Unix, where it was possible to mark an executable file as *not swappable*.
-On files, modern unix ignores the sticky bit, but if applied to a directory, it prevents users from deleting or renaming files unless the user is either the owner of the directory, the owner of the file, or the superuser. [^shotts]
+On files, modern unix ignores the sticky bit, but if applied to a directory, it prevents users from deleting or renaming files unless the user is either the owner of the directory, the owner of the file, or the superuser. [^shotts-sperm]

 > In the original Unix systems, the sticky bit had a different purpose compared to its modern usage.
 It was introduced in the Fifth Edition of Unix (1974) and was primarily used for executable files.
 When the sticky bit was set on an executable, it instructed the operating system to keep the program's text segment (code) in swap space after the program finished running.
 This allowed the program to load faster the next time it was executed, as it avoided reloading the code from slower storage.
 This feature was particularly useful in systems with limited memory and frequent use of certain programs, like text editors.
 However, as operating systems evolved and memory management improved, this functionality became obsolete. [^wiki-sticky]